 It’s so simple to make and it tastes just like chocolate chip cookie dough, so amidst a New Year’s Eve spread of savory dips and appetizers, we’ve got your sweet tooth covered.

 I’ve seen cookie dough dips before, and many popular versions are made with cream cheese.
-While I am personally a huge fan of cream cheese and the subtle tangy ebb it provides to a sweet dessert, I know that not everyone is quite so on board.
-In fact, the most popular e-mail that I get comes from people asking me if there is a substitute for the cream cheese that my recipe calls for because they simply don’t like it.
+While I am personally a huge fan of cream cheese (hello, cheesecake) and the subtle tang it adds to a sweet dessert, I know that not everyone is quite so on board.
+In fact, the most popular e-mail that I get comes from people asking me if there is a substitute for the cream cheese that a recipe calls for because they simply don’t like it.